Goldich dissolution series: Bowen's reaction series

 The Goldich dissolution series follows the same pattern of the Bowen's reaction series, with the minerals that are first to crystallize also the first the undergo chemical weathering.
-The Bowen’s reaction series dictates that during fractional crystallization, olivine and Ca-plagioclase feldspars are the first to crystalize out of a melt, after which follows pyroxene, amphibole, biotite, Na-plagioglase, orthoclase feldspar, muscovite, and finally, quartz.
+The Bowen's reaction series dictates that during fractional crystallization, olivine and Ca-plagioclase feldspars are the first to crystallize out of a melt, after which follows pyroxene, amphibole, biotite, Na-plagioglase, orthoclase feldspar, muscovite, and finally, quartz.
 This order is controlled by the temperature of the melt and its composition.
 Because earlier crystallizing minerals are more stable at higher temperatures and pressures, these weather the fastest under surface conditions.

 Saponite is a common weathering product of ultramafic and mafic rocks.
 It is found in high-pH evaporite lakes and in association with basalts or serpentines.

 Common secondary minerals

 Chemical weathering of igneous minerals leads to the formation of secondary minerals, which constitute the weathering products of the parent minerals.
 Secondary weathering minerals of igneous rocks can be classified mainly as iron oxides, salts, and phyllosilicates.
 The chemistry of the secondary minerals is controlled in part by the chemistry of the parent rock.
 Mafic rocks tends to contain higher proportions of magnesium and ferric and ferrous iron, which can lead to secondary minerals high in abundance of these cations, including serpentine, Al-, Mg- and Ca-rich clays, and iron oxides such as hematite.
 Felsic rocks tends to have relatively higher proportions of potassium and sodium, which can lead to secondary minerals rich in these ions, including Al-, Na- and K-rich clays such as kaolinite, montmorillonite and illite.